datacentricdesign/iob22/assignments/02-vending-machine/step4.md

 Indeed, there is a `ValueError`.
 The user provides input because the string that cannot be converted into an integer.
 Of course, we entered a value that does not represent a number.
 This event makes the program fails, but there is nothing wrong in the code.
 We call these _Runtime Errors_: errors that occur during the execution of the program.

 We could prevent the user from entering anything else but a number by designing a numeric keypad, thus providing only keys for digits.
 Another solution is to protect our program against these errors.
 For this, there is the concept of `Exception`.

+## What is an Exception?

 Exceptions give the computer the ability to _try_ executing a piece of code and deal with the error if any pops up.

 It has the following elements: